Patch Burn Grazing

 Patch Burn Grazing Effects on Stocker Cattle Performance

 An 11-year study in western Oklahoma compared stocker performance in patch burned pastures versus traditionally managed pastures.
-Researchers found that from 1999-2001 there was no statistical difference in stocker weight gains in the traditionally versus patch burn pastures.
+Researchers found that from 1999-2001 there was no statistical difference in stocker weight gains.
 Then in 2002 the stockers in the patch burn pastures started gaining more weight and continued to gain more weight through the end of the study in 2009 (Limb et al. 2011).
-By 2002 the full rotation of burning had been completed in all patches and the full benefits from patch burning were captured by the grazing steers.

 Read the article